 One week on the show, Wilkinson Sword shaving products were the runner-up prize.
 Shortly beforehand, Monkhouse had been seen lunching with an advertising executive connected to Wilkinson Sword, at which a brown envelope was handed over.

 When this was reported back to Francis Essex, the assumption was that Monkhouse was taking cash bribes to feature Wilkinson Sword products.
-In fact, the contents of the parcel had been a rare and mildly salacious comic novel that the executive thought Monkhouse might enjoy.
+In fact, the parcel’s contents had been a rare and mildly salacious comic novel that the executive thought Monkhouse might enjoy.